50th ANNIVERSARY CELEBRATION — SAVE THE DATE:

 Preparations for St. Innocent's 50th Anniversary-celebration-year are being planned, guided and coordinated by a team of seven dedicated parish leaders that includes the Parish Council plus several others.
 They are in charge of planning and coordinating the main celebration event itself on October 28th, including planning the banquet and selling tickets; inviting choir singers; preparing the anniversary commemorative booklet; soliciting ads for the booklet; selling tickets for the banquet; requesting congratulatory letters from church and civil authorities; inviting guests; sending out various mailings; preparing a commemorative gift — a magnet of the icon of St. Innocent — to be given out at the October 28th celebration; and planning and coordinating the fund-raisers.

 50th ANNIVERSARY COMMEMORATIVE BOOKLET

 An important element of the planning for the Jubilee celebration is the preparation of a commemorative booklet by the committee.
 The format will be large 8½" x 11", 72 pages, with a flat glued (not folded and stapled) binding.
 It will contain many photos, some letters of congratulations from church and civil authorities, plus as many ads as can be obtained.
-Letters soliciting ads will be going out to parishioners and friends of the parish around late-February or early March.
+Letters soliciting ads went out to parishioners and friends of the parish around late-February or early March.
 It is requested that ads be submitted no later than August 1st, but the sooner the better.